msalehisedeh/differentiate/README.md

 |onadvance                 |Will be fired when any one of changed items on right hand-side should replace or push to the left hand-side item.
 The event is copy of JSON object after being modified to accommodate the request.  |
 |ondifference              |Will fire the total difference count after sides are compared.
 If there is no difference, count will be zero.              |

+# Version 2.1.4
+Modified code to fire **ondifference** event also when a merge operation occures.
+As a result, you will be able to update whatever message or action link you may display based on count of differences.
+Also, added two more attributes to allow you feed a better tooltip message over the icons for **onadvance** and **onrevert** action links.

 # Version 2.1.3
 Added **ondifference** event.
 I realized there is a need to display messages or hide action buttons if there are differences between two JSON objects.
 As a result, immediately after a comparission performed, this event is fired.